spikedoanz/public/wirehead-blog.md

 ### 4. Doing a test run

-The unit test lives in examples/unit
+The unit test lives in examples/unit:
 ```bash
 git clone git@github.com:neuroneural/wirehead.git
 cd wirehead/examples/unit
 ```

-Configure the config.yaml file
+Configure the config.yaml file:
 ```yaml
 MONGOHOST: "localhost" # hostname or ip of node hosting mongodb
 DBNAME: "unit-test"    # name of database inside mongodb
 SWAP_CAP: 10           # max size for write/read collection
 ```

 **Important note:** If you're running MongoDB on a separate computer, you should make sure that it is accessible to wherever you've deployed wirehead.
 (This usually means contact your sysadmins).
-Verify with
+Verify with:
 ```python
 from pymongo import MongoClient
 # replace with hostname=localhost and port=27017 for defaults on a local instance